 Despite all the snow [March 1st, 2018] the 2018 Irish Whale Watching Season is fast approaching with Easter just a few weeks away and our marine wildlife boat tours beginning on April 1st.
-Some early migratory sea birds have already come to our shores like the Manx shearwater, all the way from the coasts of Brazil and Uruguay and we hope to shortly see common dolphins and Minke whales as the sea water temperature begins to rise (presently 8 degrees Celcius) and they return from their breeding grounds in warmer waters (Azores?) and feed on the abundance of forage fish like lesser sand eels that in turn will be feeding on the abundance of zooplankton foraging on the Spring phytoplankton bloom.
+Some early migratory sea birds have already come to our shores like the Manx shearwater, all the way from the coasts of Brazil and Uruguay and we hope to shortly see common dolphins and Minke whales as the sea water temperature begins to rise (presently 8 degrees Celsius) and they return from their breeding grounds in warmer waters (Azores?) and feed on the abundance of forage fish like lesser sand eels that in turn will be feeding on the abundance of zooplankton foraging on the Spring phytoplankton bloom.

-Later the iconic and majestic basking shark will come to the surface to feed on the soupy mix of plankton, filtering out the equivalent of an Olympic sized swimming pool of seawater through their rakers each day, to ingest the nutrient rich mix.
-This 5 to 6 week period in mid-April, May, early June when the surface sea water temperature is about 12 degrees Celcius provides an opportunity to view these behemoths, as being fish, and not mammals like whales and dolphins, they do not need to come to the surface otherwise to breath.
+Later the iconic and majestic basking shark will come to the surface to feed on the soupy mix of plankton, filtering out the equivalent of an Olympic sized swimming pool of seawater through their gill rakers each day, to ingest the nutrient rich mix.
+This 5 to 6 week period in mid-April, May, early June when the surface sea water temperature is about 12 degrees Celsius provides an opportunity to view these behemoths, as being fish, and not mammals like whales and dolphins, they do not need to come to the surface otherwise to breath.
 They are the second biggest fish in the world after the whale shark and the biggest fish in the North Atlantic.

 Of course in April and May there are still hundreds of seals on the Trá Bán [White Strand] on the Great Blasket Island as thousands of them from all over Ireland and Scotland have spent the winter on the abandoned islands.
 They haul out on the beaches and in the coves during March / April as they go through their moulting phase.

-When we start our marine eco tours in April we will expect to see puffins on the outer islands, having flown all the way over from Canada to breed on the beautiful Blasket Islands where they hope shoals of oil rich sand eels will again be apleny for their young chicks in summer 2018
+When we start our marine eco tours in April we will expect to see puffins on the outer islands, having flown all the way over from Canada to breed on the beautiful Blasket Islands where they hope shoals of oil rich sand eels will again be aplenty for their young chicks in summer 2018